Tong Yabghu Qaghan: Campaigns against Persia

 Tong Yabghu's empire fought with the Sassanids of Iran.
-In the early 620's the khagan's nephew Böri Shad led a series of raids across the Caucasus Mountains into Persian territory.
-Many scholars have identified Tong Yabghu as the Ziebel mentioned in Byzantine sources as having (as khagan of the Khazars) campaigned with the Emperor Heraclius in the Caucasus against the Sassanid Persian Empire in 627–628.
-It has long been maintained by some scholars, including Chavannes, Uchida, Gao and Xue Zhongzeng that Tong Yabghu cannot be positively identified with Ziebel (or any Khazar ruler) and may actually have died as early as 626.
-These scholars point to discrepancies in the dates between Byzantine and Chinese sources and argue that definitively conflating Ziebel with Tong Yabghu is an exaggeration of the extant evidence.
-The latest research on this topic proves that they were right: if Tong indeed died in 628, Ziebel is to be identified with Sipi khagan, Tong Yabghu's uncle, who murdered him and rose briefly to the throne.
-Sipi was by then pronounced Zibil and he was a small khagan in charge of the western part of Tong Yabghu's empire, exactly as Ziebel was according to the Byzantine sources.
+In the early 620's his nephew Böri Shad led a series of raids across the Caucasus Mountains into Persian territory.
+Many scholars have identified Tong Yabghu as the Ziebel mentioned in Byzantine sources as having (as qaghan of the Khazars) campaigned with the Emperor Heraclius in the Caucasus against the Sassanid Persian Empire in 627 and 628.
+However, the latest research on this topic proves that this is incorrect: if Tong indeed died in 628, Ziebel is to be identified with Sipi qaghan, Tong Yabghu's uncle, who murdered him and rose briefly to the throne.
+Sipi was by then pronounced Zibil and he was a small qaghan in charge of the western part of Tong Yabghu's empire, exactly as Ziebel was according to the Byzantine sources.
 Ziebel is described as the brother of Tong in the Byzantine sources, and as his uncle in the Chinese sources, a discrepancy which long precluded the identification.
 However uncle and elder brother is the same word in ancient Turkish, äçi, and the Chinese sources could not render this double meaning with their very precise system of kinship names.
+Prior to this some scholars, including Chavannes, Uchida, Gao and Xue Zhongzeng had argued that Tong Yabghu could not be positively identified with Ziebel (or any Khazar ruler) and may actually have died as early as 626.
+They pointed to discrepancies in the dates between Byzantine and Chinese sources and argued that definitively conflating Ziebel with Tong Yabghu was an exaggeration of the extant evidence.

 Governance

 Tong Yabghu appointed governors or tuduns to manage the various tribes and people under his overlordship.
-In all likelihood Tong Yabghu's nephew Böri Shad, and son of Zibil/Ziebel was the commander of the Khazars, the westernmost of the tribes owing allegiance to the Western Göktürks; this branch of the family may have provided the Khazars with their first khagans in the mid seventh century.
+In all likelihood Tong Yabghu's nephew Böri Shad, and son of Zibil/Ziebel was the commander of the Khazars, the westernmost of the tribes owing allegiance to the Western Göktürks; this branch of the family may have provided the khazars with their first qaghans in the mid seventh century.

+Tong Yaghbu also supported the spread of Buddhism within his realm and patronised scholars from the monastery of Nalanda in India including the translator and monk, Prabhakāramitra.